intmus/intas19-20/_25-introduction-non-diatonic/dictation4.md

 **Warm-Up**

 Click on the link below to download the warm-up, "Polyrhythms"
-{% include download.html title="Metric Modulation" filename="Unit25Polyrhythms.pdf" %}
+{% include download.html title="Polyrhythms" filename="Unit25Polyrhythms.pdf" %}

 We have already studied rhythmic concepts such as "two against three" and "three against four."
 In this warm-up, we will add "two against five" and "three against five."